ERICKW30/Shoppers/README.md

 FORBIDDEN PLACE

-Forbidden Place is a website that allow users to buy clothes designed by Alexina.
+Forbidden Place is a website that allow users to buy clothes designed by Erick.